"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 This medicine may cause stomach bleeding.
 Daily use of alcohol and tobacco, especially when combined with this medicine, may increase your risk for stomach bleeding.
 Limit alcohol and stop smoking.
 Consult your doctor or pharmacist for more information.

-Older adults may be more sensitive to the effects of this drug, especially dizziness, drowsiness, stomach bleeding, kidney and urinary problems.
+Older adults may be more sensitive to the side effects of this drug, especially dizziness, drowsiness, confusion, stomach bleeding, kidney problems and slow/shallow breathing.

 Before using this medication, women of childbearing age should talk with their doctor(s) about the benefits and risks (such as miscarriage).
 Tell your doctor if you are pregnant or if you plan to become pregnant.
 During pregnancy, this medication should be used only when clearly needed.
 It is not recommended for use during the first and last trimesters of pregnancy due to possible harm to the unborn baby and interference with normal labor/delivery.